-Regarding non-essential items like cameras, GPS units binoculars etc. it is pretty simple: If it's going to break your heart or your wallet to lose it, don't take it on the Trek.
-Any items like these that you decide to take with you make sure you have the protective equipment to keep them safe.
+Regarding non-essential items like cameras, gps units binoculars etc. it is pretty simple: If it's going to break your heart or your wallet to lose it, don't take it on the river.
+Any items like these that you decide to take with you make sure you have the protective equipment to keep them dry.